jamiedidthis/quartz/content/digest/books of september 24.md

 ---
 #### *[[books/pride and prejudice|Pride and Prejudice]]* — [[authors/jane austen|Jane Austen]] (1813)

 Speaking of radical politics… yes, Austen is so compulsively readable that I’ve already accomplished my re-read of *Pride and Prejudice* too.
 And no, don’t worry, I’m not about to be the killjoy that strips the romance from it this time.
-This novel *is* romantic, a true meeting of minds with the happiest ending Jane Austen has on offer.
-It still reeks of radical philosophy though, and benefits from a much closer reading, noting the larger class themes at work and the transgressive choices Austen makes.
+This novel *is* romantic, a true meeting of minds with the happiest ending Jane Austen has on offer.A fairy tale through and through, it’s just that it’s a *political* fairy-tale as much as a romantic one, and benefits from a much closer reading, noting the larger class themes at work and the transgressive choices Austen makes.
 For example, it’s easy to see Collins as the definitive buffoon, Lady Catherine as a belligerent absurdity.
 It’s harder to see, through the layers of time and distance, the larger (and utterly blistering) critique against the Church of England and the aristocracy.
 Or the lengths to which Darcy and Elizabeth transgress propriety.
 That context makes the relationship and character growth all the more meaningful, and all the more relevant in any age.
 Overturning our prejudices indeed, not just individually and romantically for a pair of fine eyes, but socially, culturally, at large.
 (Many many more notes and quotes [[books/pride and prejudice|here]].)

 ---
 #### *[[books/i cross-dressed for the irl meetup|I Cross-Dressed for the IRL Meetup #1]]* — [[authors/kurano|Kurano]] (2024)